Quantum computation in continuous time using dynamic invariants: Applications

+Our implementation requires a final dynamic invariant $I(1)$ such that its ground state is $|\phi(1)\rangle=U|\phi(0)\rangle=\xi_{+}|+\rangle+\xi_{-}|-\rangle$.
 This is accomplished by a unitary transformation on $I(0)$, i.e., $I(1)=UI(0)U^{\dagger}$.
-Note that this is similar to the nonlinear interpolation for the DJ problem proposed in Ref.~\cite{Sarandy:05} in the context of AQC (for linear AQC realizations of the DJ algorithm, see Refs.~\cite{Wei:2006,Das:2002}).
+Note that this is similar to the nonlinear interpolation for the DJ problem proposed in Ref.~\cite{Sarandy:05} in the context of AQC.
 However, the nonlinear interpolation is implemented here on $I(s)$ instead of being realized on $H(s)$.
 The final dynamic invariant encodes the solution of the DJ problem in its ground state, which can be extracted via a measurement of the qubits in the basis $\{|+\rangle,|-\rangle\}$.
 Indeed, for a constant function, we obtain $\xi _{+}=\pm1$ and $\xi_{-}=0$.
-Then $|\varphi_{0}(1)\rangle=|+\rangle$ (up to a possible global phase).
+Then $|\phi(1)\rangle=|+\rangle$ (up to a possible global phase).
 On the other hand, for a balanced function, we have $\xi_{+}=0$ and $\xi_{-}=\pm1$.
-Then $|\varphi_{0}(1)\rangle=|-\rangle$ (up to a possible global phase).
-Following the reasoning developed in the Section \ref{SecInter} [see Eqs.~(\ref{Is}) and~(\ref{Interpol1})], explicit evaluation of $I(s)$ yields
+Then $|\phi(1)\rangle=|-\rangle$ (up to a possible global phase).
+In order to explicitly evaluate $I(s)$ we consider the evolution operator in the form